markcampanelli/pvfit/README.md

 Currently, [`numpy`](https://www.numpy.org/) and [`scipy`](https://www.scipy.org/) are
 the only runtime dependencies.
-In order to ensure a straightforward, consistent, and well-tested API, the decision has been made to avoid any dependecy on [`pandas`](https://pandas.pydata.org/).
+In order to ensure a straightforward, consistent, and well-tested API, the decision has been made to avoid any dependecy of the core code on [`pandas`](https://pandas.pydata.org/).
 However, a design goal is for straightforward integration with consumers that use `pandas`, e.g., integrating computations with [Series](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.Series.html)